inesfolha/folder_synchronizer/README.md

-# Synchronizer
+# Synchronizer 📁

 ## Description
-This is a program that synchronizes two folders: source and replica, maintaining an identical copy of source folder at replica folder:
+Synchronizer is a program that synchronizes two folders: source and replica, maintaining an identical copy of source folder at replica folder:

 - Synchronization works one-way: after the synchronization, the content of the replica folder is modified to exactly match content of the source